History & Values of the Johnson Scholarship Foundation

 Core Values of the Johnson Scholarship Foundation

 Our Foundation was created from the fruits of the free enterprise system operating in a free and democratic society.
 We believe that the free market system is the best in the world, but we recognize that some people fail to benefit fully from the system through no fault of their own.
 It is these people that the Foundation seeks to assist.
-Specifically, our mandate is to serve the disabled and those people who are disadvantaged because of their social or economic circumstance.
+Specifically, our mandate is to serve people with disabilities, Indigenous Peoples and those people who are disadvantaged because of their social or economic circumstance.

 We choose education because we believe that it is the best means to empower people to become more independent and to participate more fully in the benefits of our society.

 Our responsibility is to execute the Foundation’s education programs effectively and to develop new ones.
 Understanding that our resources are limited, we concentrate our efforts for the greatest effect.
 We also constantly re-evaluate and improve our programming and change or replace non-core programs when we find alternatives that offer a better combination of value and effectiveness.